CLOSE

 ALGORITHM: MIDJOURNEY (V5.1)

-Beaded Braids Study — exploring how Midjourney [v 5.1] visualizes bead embellishments on braided Black hair.
-The text prompt includes visual cues from the bold, unapologetic hair and make-up worn by the legendary Kalakuta Queens.
+Beaded Braids Study examines how Midjourney (v 5.1) visualizes bead embellishments on braided Black hair.
+The text prompt includes visual cues from the bold, unapologetic hair and make-up worn by the legendary Kalakuta Queens—a collective of 27 performers and wives of the celebrated Nigerian musician and political activist, Fela Kuti.

 Image 1